pharaun/rozen/features.md

 	1. Should be able to reconstruct the backup if the 'caches' are missing
 	2. Catalogue/Indexes/Metadata are useful for speeding up backups
 	3. Should if all else fail be able to at least get the data content itself
+	4. see lziprecover and bzip2recover for compressed data recovery

 Scalability
 	1. Mostly aiming for gigabytes/terabytes backup input